 Two of eight of the patients with pancreatic cancer either showed stable disease for more than six months or showed a partial response during the treatment.

 It is an early study, but perhaps a useful approach to begin to discover methods to extend the benefit of one of the key drugs used in the treatment of pancreatic cancer.

-Chinese researchers have utilized an innovative modality for the treatment of advanced pancreatic cancer – High-Intensity Focused Ultrasound (“HIFU”).
+Chinese researchers have utilized an innovative modality for the treatment of advanced pancreatic cancer (ductal adenocarcinoma of the pancreas): High-Intensity Focused Ultrasound (“HIFU”).
 This mode of therapy involves a manner of directing acoustic energy in a very directed fashion at the tumor itself.
 HIFU is considered to be essentially a noninvasive procedure (or at least only minimally invasive).

-In the journal Hepatobiliary & Pancreatic Diseases International, Ye and colleagues have recently reported out a study of twenty-five patients with metastatic pancreatic cancer (adenocarcinoma) that were treated with one or more sessions of HIFU.
+In the December 2012 issue of the journal Hepatobiliary & Pancreatic Diseases International, Ye and colleagues have recently reported out a study of twenty-five patients with metastatic pancreatic cancer (adenocarcinoma) that were treated with one or more sessions of HIFU.
 They found that increased activity performance levels, and decreased pain levels – in 23 of the patients.
 Also, overall CA19-9 marker levels were dramatically improved at one month post-procedure; and in five the CA19-9 levels became essentially undetectable.